AlexBNZ/gravity_falls/README.md

 ## Requirements

 This project requires the Mission Pinball Framework 0.52 and can be simulated using the MPF virtual machine and MPF monitor interface.
-Playing in the real world requires pinball machine (configuration coming soon).
+Playing in the real world requires a physical pinball machine (configuration coming soon).
 Please note "CURRENTLY WORKING!" simply means no obvious errors with the code - none of it has been tested against a real machine as yet.

 ## Main Gameplay